-During the biennium, the work of Human Resources spanned administrative, operational, and strategic activities.
-Significant effort was placed on aligning human resource policies and processes more closely with the Agency's strategic and programmatic objectives, through additional personnel sourcing.
-In addition, Human Resources continued building necessary organisational capabilities, with the right combination of skills, knowledge, competencies, and expertise, while promoting geographical, cultural, and gender diversity.
-Human resources practices, rules, and procedures are continuously refined and updated to ensure effective and efficient responsiveness to IRENA's emerging and evolving needs and challenges, while safeguarding its core values and principles.
+The work of Human Resources spanned administrative, operational, and strategic activities.
+Significant effort has been placed on further aligning human resource policies and processes with the Agency's strategic and programmatic objectives.
+These included additional personnel sourcing and building organisational capabilities, necessary to achieve IRENA's operational objectives, with the right combination of skills, knowledge, competencies, and expertise, while promoting geographical, cultural, and gender diversity.
+Human resources practices, rules, and procedures have continued to be refined and updated to ensure effective and efficient responsiveness to the Agency's emerging and evolving needs and challenges, while safeguarding its core values and principles.
 Attracting, developing, and retaining highly qualified staff is key to the Agency's success.
-In this respect, IRENA has stepped up its outreach efforts to attract talent from all over the world, including by tapping into Members' expertise, and through the mechanisms provided by the decision of the Assembly at its second session (A/2/DC/5) such as loan and secondment arrangements.
+In this respect, IRENA has stepped up its outreach efforts to attract talent from all over the world, including by tapping into Members' expertise, and through the mechanisms provided by the decision of the Assembly at its second session (A/2/DC/5) such as loan and secondment arrangements (Tables 11 and 12).

-Since 1 January 2022, 48 vacancies (core and project, including interns and consultants) have been announced and over 7,200 applications were received.
-Out of 93 core posts, 87 are filled or under recruitment (75 filled and 12 under active recruitment) and 6 are vacant.
-The 75 staff in core posts are from 48 nationalities out of which 45% are women and 55% are men.
-There are also 131 project posts that are currently filled or under recruitment (94 filled and 36 under active recruitment and 1 is vacant).
-(Figure 15).
-Combined core and project posts amount to a total of 169 staff, who come from 72 nationalities with 46% women and 54% men (Figure 16 and 17).
+Since 1 January 2022, 78 vacancies (core and project, including Interns and Associate Professionals) were announced and over 11,400 applications were received.
+Out of 93 core posts, 89 are filled or under recruitment (78 filled and 11 under active recruitment) and 4 are vacant.
+The 78 staff in core posts are from 50 nationalities out of which 45% are women and 55% are men (Table 10).
+There are also 139 project posts that are currently filled or under recruitment (101 filled and 38 under active recruitment).
+(Figure 19).
+Combined core and project posts amount to a total of 179 staff, who come from 74 nationalities (Figure 20 and 21), with 47% women and 53% men.

-Figure 15: Staff Status as of 31 August 2022
+Figure 19: Staff Status as of 30 November 2022